jerson/screenshot-tools/readme.md

-# ScreenShot Tools
+# Screenshot tools

-Commands to take captures easily on android and ios and combine them with an easy interface and with support for windows linux and macos
+Commands to take captures easily on android and ios and combine them with an easy interface and with support for Windows, Linux and macOS.

 # Requirements